manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-One issue to point out though: the *vacuuming* process will remove any inert gases surround the beans and held within them are removed to some degree.
+One issue to point out though: the *vacuuming* process will remove air and inert gases surrounding the beans and held within them.
 Matt Perger has suggested that vacuum sealed coffee stales quickly if re-vacuumed, essentially acting as a “sponge” for oxygen being sucked back into the container.
 Whether or not this is counteracted by the freezing process is something that could be investigated further.

 ### The best time to freeze coffee

-Since freezing essentially stops the clock: freezing at the time the coffee tastes best appears to be the best option.
+Since freezing essentially stops the clock: freezing at the time the coffee tastes best seems to be the best option.
 If the coffee is 30 days past roast, freezing still seems worth doing to preserve the remaining freshness as long as possible.
 At MCA we freeze on day 7-10 for consistency when possible.